reactjs/react.dev/src/content/learn/conditional-rendering.md

 </Sandpack>

 In practice, returning `null` from a Component isn't common because it might surprise a developer trying to render it.
-More often, you would conditionally include or exclude the Component in the parent component's JSX.
+More often, you would conditionally include or exclude the Component in the parent Component's JSX.
 Here's how to do that!

 ## Conditionally including JSX {/*conditionally-including-jsx*/}

 In the previous example, you controlled which (if any!)
-JSX tree would be returned by the component.
+JSX tree would be returned by the Component.
 You may already have noticed some duplication in the render output:

 ```js
 <li className="item">{name} ✔</li>